Sehet, wir gehn hinauf gen Jerusalem, BWV 159: 1

 Without any choral opening, the first movement is a dialogue of two characters.
 A line that Jesus says in the gospel reading is sung by the bass as the vox Christi (voice of Christ).
 The alto represents a follower, expressing the reaction to the announcement.
 Bach achieves dramatic contrast, setting the words of Jesus as an arioso, accompanied by the continuo, while the alto answers in a recitativo accompagnato, with the strings.
 This instrumentation is opposite to the treatment in the St Matthew Passion, where the words of Jesus are accompanied by the "halo" of a string quartet.

 The line from the gospel is broken in three parts, interrupted by the alto.
 Sehet ("Behold", literally: see!) is expressed in a long melisma.
 After an intervention of the alto, the move uphill in illustrated by an upward scale.
-After another reply of the also, the destination is named: Jerusalem.
+After another reply of the alto, the destination is named: Jerusalem.
 The phrase is repeated several times, accenting different words each time, to present different aspects of its meaning following the principle of monody.

 John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, compared the expressiveness of the alto's "outpouring of grief" to the aria "Ach Golgatha" from the St Matthew Passion.